rbryan13/winthrop-pibot/README.md

 The original electronics were abandoned, to be replaced by a Raspberry Pi, a PWM expander (PCA9685), and a dual H-bridge motor controller (L298).
-The motors, gear train, chassis, and wheels were all good for the purpose.
+The original motors, gear train, chassis, and wheels were all good for the purpose.

 The Pi was set up as its own WiFi hotspot and mini web